What is applied kinesiology?

 We are now offering online consultations and sessions.

-AK is suitable for all ages and treatment consists of structural manipulation/mobilisation, soft tissue and fascial techniques, cranial techniques, clinical nutrition including orthomolecular supplementation, homeopathy and meridian manipulation.
+AK is suitable for all ages and treatment consists of structural manipulation/mobilisation, soft tissue and fascial techniques, cranial techniques, clinical nutrition including orthomolecular supplementation, homoeopathy and meridian manipulation.

 If you would like a confidential chat to discuss whether applied kinesiology would be an appropriate approach to your condition prior to booking an appointment, please do not hesitate to contact the clinic.